mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ```

 ## Helpful syntax

+Because this is web development, there are many approaches to accomplish the same thing.
+Here are some cool helpful syntax types.

 ### Named lines

 You can use *names* instead of numbers for your lines.
 Note that you're not naming your regions, you're naming the lines *around the regions*.
 Then when you assign a child element, you assign it by *name* instead of *number*.